 Our older learners continue to work on advanced phonics, fluency, vocabulary, and comprehension.
 We read great literature and poetry, and critique and discuss things that we have read.
 We enjoy learning about our world using books written by experts in the field.
 We write creatively and with a purpose, publish our writing, and support and challenge one another in our work.
 The methodology of the Writers’ Revolution guides are more advanced writers in organizing and improving both creative and academic writing.

 In Math we think like mathematicians.
 We explore concepts, craft definitions, require proofs, and ask questions.
 We invent games, make connections, and share our reasoning.
 We also ponder open-ended problems and practice creative problem solving.
 We make sense of math, developing a deep and sophisticated understanding.

 In our project block we think like entrepreneurs, scientists, historians, and engineers.
 All of our projects integrate various paths of study and give us a chance to collaborate with our team.
 We reason, research, conduct investigations, engage in discussions, and design experiments.
 We dive deep into our topic of study, examining it from many different angles.
 We share our solutions and learning with others at expos.

 We set aside Fridays for exploration.
 Every Friday morning, weather permitting, we hit the trails!
 While out hiking or splashing in creeks we enjoy God’s creation, develop friendships, and get an up close and personal look at our local flora and fauna.
 The afternoons are spent on art, engineering, and maker-space projects.
 Fridays are a chance for our learners to diverge from the patterns of the week and be given the chance to try new endeavors.
-Our Friday enrichment program is an add-on program only available to our enrolled students.
+Our Friday enrichment program is an add-on program available to our enrolled students.
 Homeschooling families that are interested in learning more about this experience can contact us for more information.